 ESMA FCA requirements also mean Pepperstone offers greater risk management protection to retails traders, these are no available to professional traders.
 Protections come in 2 types

-In addition to risk management tools, FCA requires Pepperstone to offer a financial services compensation scheme (FSCS).
+In addition to risk management tools, FCA requires Pepperstone to offer a Financial Services Compensation Scheme (FSCS).
 Pepperstone offers up to £85,000.
-This scheme means Pepperstone clients will receive compensation from the FSCS in the even their broker is unable to pay a claim against it.
+This scheme means Pepperstone clients will receive compensation from the FSCS in the event their broker is unable to pay a claim against it.

 Provided 2 of the following 3 criteria is satisfied: